-YouTube has become the standard for video-sharing.
-Not only is it a mighty marketing tool, it serves as an education platform.
-Not only can you embed YouTube videos on your websites, you can also insert a YouTube video in your Word document.
-This article gives you step-by-step guides to adding a YouTube or offline video to your Microsoft Word documents.
+YouTube has become the standard for video sharing.
+It’s a mighty marketing tool and also serves as an educational platform.
+Not only can you embed YouTube videos on your websites, but you can also insert a YouTube video in a Word document.
+This tutorial gives you step-by-step guides for adding a YouTube or offline video to your Microsoft Word documents.

-How to Insert a YouTube Video in Word Document
+How to Insert a YouTube Video in a Word Document

 After you’ve clicked on the “Insert” button, you will see the YouTube video embedded into your document.
 More precisely, you will see its thumbnail as an image, just as it appears on YouTube when it hasn’t started playing yet.